 Let $\CM = \CM(\RR^d)$ denote the set of nonnegative Borel measures on $\RR^d$ such that $\int_{\RR^d} |x^\a| d\mu(x) < \infty$ for all $\a \in \NN_0^d$.
 Each $\mu \in \CM$ defines a positive linear functional

-A polynomial $p$ is orthogonal with respect to $d \mu$ if it is orthogonal with respect to $\CL$ defined in \eqref{eq:LinearFuncational}.
+A polynomial $p$ is orthogonal with respect to the {\it orthogonality measure} $\mu$ if it is orthogonal with respect to $\CL$ defined in \eqref{eq:LinearFuncational}.
 Thus, all theorems in this subsection apply to the orthogonal polynomials with respect to $d \mu$ for $\mu \in \CM$.

-On the other hand, not every positive definite linear functional admits an integral representation.
+On the other hand, not every positive definite linear functional admits an integral representation \eqref{eq:LinearFuncational}.
 The moment problem asks when a linear functional, defined via its moments, admits an integral representation \eqref{eq:LinearFuncational} for a $\mu \in \CM$ and, if so, when the measure will be determinate.
-Here a measure $\mu$ is called {\it determinate} if no other measures in $\CM$ has all its moments equal to those of $\mu$.
+Here a measure $\mu$ is called {\it determinate} if no other measure in $\CM$ has all its moments equal to those of $\mu$.
 It is known that $\CL$ admits an integral representation if, and only if, $\CL$ is {\it positive} in the sense that $\CL p \ge 0$ for every nonnegative polynomial $p$.
-Evidently a positive linear functional is necessarily positive definite, which also holds sufficiently for $d=1$.
-For $d > 1$, however, a positive definite linear functional may not be positive.
+Evidently a positive linear functional is necessarily positive semidefinite (i.e, $\CL p^2 \ge 0$ for every polynomial $p$), which also holds sufficiently for $d=1$.
+For $d > 1$, however, a positive definite linear functional may not be positive: there existnonnegative polynomials that cannot be written as a sum of squared polynomials.
 For moment problems of several variables, including various sufficient conditions on a measure being determinate, see \cite{Berg, Fuglede, Schmu} and references therein.